Before You Apply

 -

-Merch (Zine): Artists are expected to produce one portrait-oriented A6-sized piece or one short (2-3 pages) comic, adhering to guidelines and theme.
-Depending on space in the zine, artists may be allowed to produce more than one piece, if they so choose.
+Zine: Artists are expected to produce one portrait-oriented A5-sized piece or one short (2-3 pages) comic, adhering to guidelines and theme.
+Depending on space in the zine(s), artists may be allowed to produce more than one piece, if they so choose.

 -

-Artists may apply for both the Wall Calendar and Merch roles.
-If an Artist is selected for both roles, they are encouraged to work with moderators if they find they will need flexibility in meeting deadlines for all their pieces.
+Artists may apply for wall calendar, zine(s), and/or merch roles.
+If an artist is selected for multiple roles, they are encouraged to work with moderators if they find they will need flexibility in meeting deadlines for all their pieces.

 -